 Annual Scientific Meeting

 SAPC members may register at a reduced rate.
-The next annual conference will take place from 15th to 17th July 2020 at the University of Leeds.
+The next annual conference will take place from 30th June to 1st July 2021 as a virtual meeting.

 Special interest groups (SIGs)